Club: Brentford FC | Opening: 1904 | Capacity: 12,763 seats

 The rise of Brentford to the Championship in 2014 made further improvements necessary, but significant expansions have remained impossible due to the stadium being enclosed by residential housing.

-The club has therefore been working on building a brand new stadium, and in 2015 secured planning permission for a new 20,000 capacity ground at less than a mile east of Griffin Park, which it hopes to move into in 2017.
+The club has therefore been working on building a brand new stadium, and in 2015 secured planning permission for a new 20,000 capacity ground at less than a mile east of Griffin Park.
+Preliminary works started in March 2017, and the club intends to move into their new home before the start of the 2017-18 season.

 How to get to Griffin Park